Knotx/knotx-fragments/engine/README.md

 Let's see the example above. *Node A* declares two transitions: `_success` and `_error`.
-If the transformation logic defined in *Node A* ends correctly, then the `_success` transition is set (if *Node A* does not set a custom transition) and *Node B* will continue processing.
+If the transformation logic defined in *Node A* ends correctly, then the `_success` transition is set by default (unless *Node A* has set a custom transition) and *Node B* will continue processing.
 If *Node B* ends correctly then Graph Engine responds with the `SUCCESS` status.
 Otherwise, the `_error` transition is set, *Node B* does not declare it so the `FAILURE` state is returned.
-If the transformation logic from *Node A* raises an exception, the `_error` transition is set and *Node C* continue processing. *Node C* may end correctly, and then the entire processing is marked with the `SUCCESS` state.
+If the transformation logic from *Node A* raises an exception, the `_error` transition is set and *Node C* continues processing. *Node C* may end correctly, and then the entire processing is marked with the `SUCCESS` state.

 The images below illustrates the above rules.